Web3bazaar/testnet-contracts/README.md

 ## startTrade

-Start trade method needs to be called by the creator he sends the tokens we want to trade from his side it could be a list of assets of any type of asset's ERC20 ERC721 and ERC1155.
-Also send the list of asset's they want to get from the executer side also in a form of a list of tokens in any type.

-Smart contract stores the information about that trade as the following picture describes

-- `startTrade` method

 Execute this method by providing the following parameters' data with the trade terms to open a trade in the contract:

 | Parameter    | Input  |